Home » 9 easy day trips from Venice by train you can’t miss

 An art tour of Florence

-But first, let me tell you that though it’s technically possible to organise a day trip from Venice to Florence by train, I wouldn’t recommend it.
-The Tuscan capital has so much to see that it rightly deserves a trip of its own.
+But first, let me just say that while it’s technically possible to organize a day trip from Venice to Florence by train, I wouldn’t recommend it.
+The Tuscan capital has so much to offer that it rightly deserves a dedicated trip.

-If you decide to visit Florence in a day, you could focus on the Uffizi Gallery, Michelangelo’s David, and the complex of Florence Cathedral (including the fabulous views from Brunelleschi’s dome), with a schiacciata from L’Antico Vinaio and a gelato from Gelateria della Passera in between sights.
+Nevertheless, if you decide to go for it, you might want to focus on the Uffizi Gallery, Michelangelo’s David, and the complex of Florence Cathedral (including the fabulous views from Brunelleschi’s dome).
+Don’t forget to indulge in a schiacciata from L’Antico Vinaio and a gelato from Gelateria della Passera between sights.

 How to get from Venice to Florence by train: it takes 2 hours and 15 minutes on the Trenitalia Frecciarossa or Italo trains, so better leave Venice at dawn to make the most of your day trip